-centage (%) of time that the pulse stays in the welding amp (Peak) stage of the cycle.
-Increasing the Pulse time on will increase the duration the Peak amp stage of the cycle which in turn will increase heat and penetration.
-Lowering the Pulse time on will decrease heat and penetration, which in turn will result in a faster freezing puddle.
+centage (%) of time that the pulse stays in the peak (welding) amp stage of the cycle.
+Increasing the Pulse time on will increase the duration the welding amp stage of the cycle which in turn will increase heat and wetting in of the puddle.
+Pulse Balance is also known in the industry as duty cycle.
+For welding purposes the term "Pulse Time On" is used here.

 Setting up the pulse is not a process with a fixed adjustment procedure.
 Changes to frequency, balance, and time will skew the final result.
-A slow pulse with a equal 50% pulse time on and somewhere around a

-50-75% Pulse Amp setting is typically used to help with timing the addition of filler metal to the weld puddle.
+A slow pulse with a equal 50% pulse time on and somewhere around a 30-50% Pulse Amp setting is typically used to help with timing the addition of filler metal to the weld puddle.
 A higher pulse frequency level combined with variations in Pulse Time On and a narrow/wider ratio can be used to prevent burn through and speed up welding on thin materials.
 It can also help maintain a proper bead on a thin edge weld or prevent burn through on extremely thin metal.
 A fast pulse speed will make fine ripples in the weld while a slow pulse speed will give a much more coarse, but visually appealing result.
 There are limitless ways to adjust the pulse.
 Keep in mind though, that the basic purpose of the pulse is to average the heat input while maintaining penetration.
 Do not attempt to use pulse while in stick mode.